NegatioN/BattleRiteStats/_characters/pestilus.md

       icon: 991db4d450443e9498711ab935bedf13
       name: Blood Leecher
       type: survival
+    - color: pink
+      description: Releasing an Infested enemy inflicts a 25 Snare for 2.5 and pushes it back in the opposite direction.
+      icon: c9f7e2e324bbed3469cbe356da833c9b
+      name: Disperse
+      type: control
     - color: grey
       description: Cooldown is reduced by 3.
 Swarm also sends out Lesser Moth projectiles dealing 5 damage and healing 3 health to nearby enemies and allies when destroyed.